Criminal Psychology

 Sometimes, the term "criminal psychologist" or "profiler" is used interchangeably with "forensic psychologist."
 While the two roles are related, criminal psychologists or "profilers" are criminal psychology professionals who have dedicated their careers to understanding the minds of criminals.

-These workers often work closely with offenders, study their behaviors, evaluate crime scenes, and give insight into motives.
+These criminal psychologists often work closely with offenders, study their behaviors, evaluate crime scenes, and give insight into motives.
 The duties of forensic and criminal psychologists overlap in some ways.
 However, someone who identifies strictly as a "criminal psychologist" may be employed with the police or FBI more than with legal agencies.

 Forensic psychologists have the proper credentials to treat and work with patients.
 Clinical criminal psychology, the practice of treating patients directly, occurs in many facilities.
 Still, the motivation for working with one may differ from using a general practice psychologist.